LabMedUK Awards

 The winner of the Medal Award receives £300 and the runner up £150.

-The winner for each other category receives £100 and the runner-up receives £50.
+The winner for the Clinical Case Oral Presentation receives £100 and the runner-up receives £50.

 Should authors have more than one abstract selected for oral presentation in one category, they will be asked to select their preferred abstract for presentation.